xmengkinaxis/CPP/System Design Interview Checklist.md

     - ⚠️ Does it require expensive infra (SSD, GPU, lots of servers)?
     - ⚠️ Does it increase developer/Ops cost?

-  - **Security / Privacy**
-    - ✅ Does it prevent abuse (guessable IDs, spam, fraud)?
-    - ✅ Does it align with compliance/regulations (GDPR, HIPAA)?
-    - ⚠️ Any risks of exposing sensitive data?

 - Example Use (Quick 30-second answer in interview): **Q:** Should we use SQL or NoSQL for storing user profiles?
   - **Answer (using checklist):**
+    - **Reliability:** Both can be made highly available, but SQL has mature replication.
     - **Performance:** SQL gives strong query flexibility; NoSQL gives faster writes at scale.
     - **Scalability:** NoSQL scales horizontally more easily.
 SQL requires sharding earlier.
-    - **Reliability:** Both can be made highly available, but SQL has mature replication.
     - **Consistency:** SQL = strong consistency; NoSQL = eventual consistency by default.
+    - **Security:** Both support security, but SQL tends to have more built-in features.
     - **Complexity:** SQL is simpler for structured data and joins; NoSQL is better for unstructured/large scale.
     - **Cost:** At small scale SQL is cheaper; at huge scale NoSQL may reduce infra cost.
-    - **Security:** Both support security, but SQL tends to have more built-in features.
   - **Decision:** If we expect **billions of users and simple profile schema**, lean toward **NoSQL**.
 If we need **complex queries + strong consistency**, lean toward **SQL**.
   - This way, you don’t just say “SQL is consistent, NoSQL is scalable.”
 You show you can **evaluate trade-offs systematically** and **tie them back to requirements**.